ChrisMcD0nagh/Data-Science-MSc-project_selection/README.md

 # A selection of my Data Science MSc projects
-This repository contains a representative selection of the various projects I have worked on throughout the Data Science Msc.
+This repository contains a selection of the various projects I have worked on throughout the Data Science Msc.

 ## Bayesian Machine learning
 Coursework mark: `95.5%`